ChaosVROne/Scriptilyx-SE-Blueprint-Studio/README.md

 Export completed blueprints for use in Space Engineers Includes a detailed user guide

-# This repository is used for public downloads, documentation, and release files.

 <img width="1276" height="716" alt="image" src="https://github.com/user-attachments/assets/5914124b-f24b-40d0-9982-dcee96f0a13d" />

-# Download
-Go to the Releases section and download the latest .zip file.

 ## Included Files